kopp/minipython/docs/tutorials/next.rst

 Next Steps
 ----------

-These tutorials are only the first steps in using MicroPython with the BBC micro:bit.
+These tutorials are only the first steps in using MiniPython with the BBC micro:bit.
 A musical analogy: you've got a basic understanding of a very simple instrument and confidently play "Three Blind Mice".